echosa/echosa.github.io/source/_posts/2014-06-18-lets-try-acme-ep-2-wat.markdown

 A couple of side notes.
 This entire time I'm having to use an actually three button mouse.
 I attempted simply using my Mac's trackpad, but it has some issues with things like middle-clicking.
 Specifically, middle-clicking and *holding* the click down, especially when tapping instead of actually clicking (which I prefer, as I exclusively use tapping in my everyday work).
 I tried [BetterTouchTool](http://www.bettertouchtool.net), and it helped with clicking, but not with tapping and holding.

 Also, for those who don't get the "Wat" reference in the title, [watch this](https://www.destroyallsoftware.com/talks/wat) (it's less than 5 min log).

+In the [next post](/blog/2014/06/19/lets-try-acme-ep-3-problem-solving/), I discuss how many of my issues were resolved.
+You can read the previous post [here](/blog/2014/06/18/lets-try-acme-ep-1-hello/).